ExploreASL/Documentation/docs/Functions.md

 that normally has the same scaling as RescaleSlope in DICOM, it checks if dcm2nii (by the info in JSON) has already converted the scale slopes to floating point.
 And if not, the derive the correct scaling factor to be applied.
+The function works with Philips-specific scale-slopes:
+RWVSlope = Real world value slope (0040,9225) MRScaleSlope (2005,100e), (2005,110e), (2005,120e)
+RescaleSlopeOriginal (2005,0x140a), (2005,110a)
+These are different from the standard slopes in DICOM that are used as display slopes in Philips:
+RescaleSlope (0028,1053)
+With new version of dcm2niix-20220720 and ExploreASL-1.10.0, dcm2niix does RWVSlope scalings correctly and we do not have to fix that.

 ----